gomicro/steward/README.md

 # Steward
-Steward adds a status endpoint for service health checks.
+Steward adds a drop in status endpoint with minimal effort for service health checks.

 # Usage
 To use steward, link this package into your program: